Annapurna Circuit Trek 17 Days

 Useful Info

-Acclimatization And High Altitude Sickness
+Acclimatization And High Altitude Sickness:

 The acclimatization planned during the trip helps trekkers adapt to the environment with less oxygen.
 Our body needs time to adjust to the higher altitudes.
-Rushing to the higher elevation without acclimatization may result in acute mountain sickness (AMS) which could be fatal.
+Rushing to a higher elevation without acclimatization may result in acute mountain sickness (AMS), which could be fatal.
 The trekkers may suffer from AMS above 2,400m/7,875ft as the amount of oxygen becomes less and less with the increase in elevation.

-Advanced cases of AMS
+Advanced cases of AMS:

 If AMS is not treated in time, it can be life-threatening and lead to edema, a condition in which fluid is accumulated in the tissues of the body.
-Following are the two serious altitude sicknesses caused at high altitudes.
+The following are the two serious altitude sicknesses caused at high altitudes.

-High Altitude Cerebral Edema (HACE)
+High Altitude Cerebral Edema (HACE):

-In HACE, the brain gets swollen which can lead to coma and even death.
+In HACE, the brain gets swollen, which can lead to coma and even death.
 Its symptoms are paralysis on one side of the body, bladder dysfunction, fatigue, bowel dysfunction, loss of coordination, and confusion.
 Descend to a lower altitude as soon as possible to prevent the worsening of the condition.

-High Altitude Pulmonary Edema (HAPE)
+High Altitude Pulmonary Edema (HAPE):

-Fluid is accumulated in the lungs which also increases the capillary pressure.
-Its symptoms include severe shortness of breath at rest, dry cough that later leads to producing pink frothy sputum, and fatigue.
-Important Note: Severe cases of AMS are pretty rare.
-All our guides at the Adventure Club Trek, are aware of the symptoms of AMS and can handle it with care.
-We prioritize acclimatization, talk about the use of Diamox beforehand and counsel all our trekkers on the risk and preventive factors before and during the trip.
+Fluid is accumulated in the lungs, which also increases the capillary pressure.
+Its symptoms include severe shortness of breath at rest, a dry cough that later produces pink frothy sputum, and fatigue.
+Important Note: Severe cases of AMS are rare.
+All our guides at the Adventure Club Trek are aware of the symptoms of AMS and can handle them with care.
+We prioritize acclimatization, talk about the use of Diamox beforehand, and counsel all our trekkers on the risks and preventive factors before and during the trip.
 Your safety is our main concern.

-First-Aid Kit
+First-Aid Kit:

 Our guides and porters are equipped with a basic first-aid kit during regular treks.
-For expeditions that take on the isolated and off the beaten trekking paths, a comprehensive first-aid kit is compulsory, the same goes for climbing expeditions as well.
+For expeditions that take on isolated and off-the-beaten trekking paths, a comprehensive first-aid kit is compulsory; the same goes for climbing expeditions as well.

 • A bandage in case of sprains.